m4xw311/musing/README.md

 A simple tool to publish markdown-based static blogs and sync them to platforms like Substack and Medium.

 ⚠️ This project is currently in development and not ready for use.
+Currently using the development of this project to test and improve [compell](https://github.com/m4xw311/compell) coding assistant.

 ## Features